Does Aldi Take EBT? (Yes, Including Online Orders)

 Prices in every location will vary.
 While you may find some items for a lower price at Walmart, overall, Aldi has lower prices on more items.

 Aldi makes accessing healthy and affordable food easier than ever.
 With the option to pay online and in-store with EBT/SNAP, more families will benefit from the Aldi shopping experience regardless of their socio-economic status.

 Using your EBT card in Aldi stores is as easy as swiping a debit card.
 In addition, Aldi’s partnership with Instacart makes it simple to use your EBT card for online orders.

-If you’re interested in learning more Aldi shopping tips, check out the articles below.
+If you’re interested in learning more about Aldi shopping tips, check out the articles below.